 THE DATA CONTROLLER

 Following access to this website, data regarding identified or identifiable persons may be processed.
-The “controller” of such data processing shall be Legance – Avvocati Associati, with offices in Rome, at Via San Nicola da Tolentino no. 67, 00187, in Milan, at Via Broletto no. 20, 20121, in London in Aldermary House, 10-15 Queen Street, EC4N 1TX, in New York, 780 Third Avenue, NY, 10017.
+The “controller” of such data processing shall be Legance – Avvocati Associati, with offices in Rome, at Via San Nicola da Tolentino no. 67, 00187, in Milan, at Via Broletto no. 20, 20121, and in London in Aldermary House, 10-15 Queen Street, EC4N 1TX.

 Legance – Avvocati Associati and its partners are not regulated by the Solicitors Regulation Authority (the “SRA”) and the SRA’s compulsory insurance scheme does not apply to them (they are instead covered by equivalent Italian insurance).